P.S.C Cares | How to Look after Tencel™ and Ecovero™ Viscose

 6. Iron with a low temperature.

-As with all garments wash as infrequently as possible.
-Spot treat stains rather than washing and hang to air out between wears.
+Remember.
+Every garment and every fabric has a life expectancy, and the more they are washed the quicker they will reach it.
+Washing your garments as infrequently as possible is the single most effective way of increasing their longevity.
+Spot treat stains rather than washing, hang to air out between wears and have you considered a good spritz of vodka?
+(For your clothes, not you although no judgement here - anyway, google it!)
 Our Tencel™ and Ecovero™ Viscose are breathable fabrics.
 On their own, or when blended with other natural fibres they probably need less washing than you think!

 Want to learn more about Viscose fibres, how they are made and their environmental and social impact?
 Check out our blog WTF is Viscose?